UMAprotocol/oo-dispute-cli/README.md

-# Polymarket Mass Dispute CLI
+# Mass Dispute CLI

 ## Overview

-The Polymarket Mass Dispute CLI is a command-line tool designed to facilitate the efficient dispute of multiple UMA Optimistic Oracle proposals.
-This tool allows users to dispute multiple proposals quickly and effectively.
+The Mass Dispute CLI is a command-line tool designed to facilitate the efficient dispute of multiple UMA Optimistic Oracle proposals in the Optimistic Oracle V2 on the supported chains.

 ## Prerequisites